Neo-Victorian: Social conservatives

-The cultural social attitudes and conventions that many associate with the Victorian era are inaccurate.
-In fact, many of the things that seem commonplace in modern life began in the Victorian era, such as sponsorship, sensational journalism and popular merchandise.
+Many of the things that seem commonplace in modern life began in the Victorian era, such as sponsorship, sensational journalism and popular merchandise.

 Research

+In academia, Neo-Victorianism has become an established area of study, with growing interest across literary and cultural studies.
+The field is supported by dedicated scholarly platforms, most notably the peer-reviewed journal Neo-Victorian Studies, which publishes interdisciplinary research on the reception, adaptation, and transformation of Victorian culture in modern media.

 In September 2007, The University of Exeter explored the phenomenon in a major international conference titled Neo-Victorianism: The Politics and Aesthetics of Appropriation.
 Academic studies include Neo-Victorianism: The Victorians in the Twenty-First Century, 1999–2009.

 Other foundational texts of neo-Victorian criticism are Kucich and Sadoff (2000), Kaplan (2007), Kohlke (2008-), Munford and Young (2009), Mitchell (2010), Davies (2012), Whelehan (2012), Kleinecke-Bates (2014), Böhm-Schnitker and Gruss (2014), Tomaiuolo (2018), and others.

 In popular culture and literature

 Neo-Victorianism can also be seen in the growing steampunk genre of speculative fiction and in music performers such as Emilie Autumn.
 Neo-Victorianism is also popular with, and in many ways prefigured by, those who are interested in Victoriana and historical reenactment.

 Neo-Victorian details appear in The Diamond Age by Neal Stephenson, in which Neo-Victorians are one of the main groups of protagonists.

 Carnival Diablo is a Neo-Victorian circus sideshow that has been touring North America for 20 years.

 Unhallowed Metropolis is a roleplaying game based in a Neo-Victorian setting.